Asian Agri: Independent smallholders

 Asian Agri's partnership with smallholders extended to selected independent smallholders.
 Along with WWF Indonesia, RSPO and the government, the company helped established the Amanah Palm Oil Independent Smallholders Association in 2012.
 As of 2015, the Amanah Association comprised 349 smallholders managing 763 hectares of land.
 It is the first independent smallholders cooperative in the country to be RSPO-certified.

 In March 2016, the Indonesia Agriculture Ministry, the United Nations Development Programme and Asian Agri piloted a 3-month training program for 500 members of the Amanah Association in effective plantation management.
 SNV Netherlands Development Organisation facilitated the training and technical support.
 Participants were later independently assessed based on the Indonesian Sustainable Palm Oil (ISPO) standards, before being the pioneer batch of independent smallholders to receive ISPO certification.

+In 2022 Asian Agri announced its Asian Agri 2030 sustainability targets, including assisting 100% of partner smallholders to achieve ISPO certification, and helping 5,000 smallholders earn RSPO certification.
+As of 2024 72% of Asian Agri’s partner smallholders were ISPO certified, and 1,373 were RSPO certified.

 Sustainability

+Certification

+Asian Agri’s plantations are 100% certified by the Roundtable on Sustainable Palm Oil (RSPO), Indonesian Sustainable Palm Oil (ISPO), and International Sustainability & Carbon Certification (ISCC).

 Fire prevention

 Asian Agri implemented a zero burning policy across its operations in 1994 to prevent land by cleared by fire.
 It became a founding member of the Fire-Free Alliance in early 2016.
 The Alliance implements the Fire-Free Village Programme, which was pioneered by Asia Pacific Resources International Holdings.
 Implemented in collaboration with NGOs, government agencies and the police, the programme involves education, training, capacity-building, infrastructure development and incentivization for villages to adopt no-burn practices to land clearing.

 In parallel with its implementation of the Fire-Free Village Programme, Asian Agri also engages communities through the Masyarakat Peduli Asap program, which similarly promotes fire prevention and best practices in fire management.